JohnGabrielRodi/Huge_Hello_World_program/README.md

 # Huge_Hello_World_program

-Python practice 'hello world' examples using a massive class, loops, methods, comprehensions, etc.
+A monster 'hello world' program using a massive class, loops, methods, comprehensions, etc.

+I can imagine someone who is learning Python downloading this program and typing it out method by method to practice and sharpen their skills.